 During October-November you still may get some rain, but the advantage is that so soon after the rainy season everything is still green and clean and the many waterfalls near Chiang Mai are still with a lot of water.
 December and January have excellent weather, warm during the day and cool during the evening and night.
 You will need a sweater or jacket after sunset.
 Towards the end of February and in March temperatures are going up, and as it has not rained for several months the environment gets rather dry and sometimes dusty.

-Especially during the month of March, Chiang Mai often suffers from air pollution caused by forest and bush fires, but also because farmers tend to burn their old rice fields in preparation for the new season.
-All these fires cause a lot of smoke and dust, which probably make March the worst month to visit Chiang Mai.
+Especially during March and April, Chiang Mai often suffers from air pollution caused by forest and bush fires, but also because farmers tend to burn their old rice fields in preparation for the new season.
+All these fires cause a lot of smoke and dust, which probably make March and April the worst months to visit Chiang Mai.
+Sometimes this smog starts already in February and it can last longer if rains come late.

-April is also still dry and usually quite hot, but a visit during the middle of April is worthwhile as you can enjoy the yearly Songkran festival, which celebrates the Thai New Year.
+April dry and usually very hot, but a visit during the middle of April is still worthwhile as you can enjoy the yearly Songkran festival, which celebrates the Thai New Year.
 The monsoon rains usually start in May, reaching their peak during August and September.
+With the monsoon rains, the sky gets cleaner as all the smoke and dust is washed out or blown away.

 Note: The above climate data for Chiang Mai were compiled from a number of sources.
 Each source gives slightly different figures.
 Differences depend on the exact location of where the data were collected, and also the period over which the average was calculated.
 Climate Change is of course another contributing factor.
 Don't quote the above data but just use them to get an idea of the climate in Chiang Mai.
 Weather will change from year to year anyway.